 CHICAGO - Flyers goalie Michael Leighton is convinced he will rebound from the Chicago Blackhawks' shellacking in the Stanley Cup Finals opener.

-His teammates say they feel the same way.
+His teammates said they feel the same way.

-"The last time he had kind of a rougher night was in Montreal," center Danny Briere said, referring to a 5-1 loss in Game 3 of the conference finals.
+"The last time he had kind of a rougher night was in Montreal," said center Danny Briere, referring to a 5-1 loss in Game 3 of the conference finals.
 "And he came back with a shutout the next game."

-In less than two periods during Saturday's 6-5 loss to Chicago, Leighton allowed almost as many goals (5) as he had in the entire five-game series (7) against Montreal.
+In less than two periods during Saturday's 6-5 loss to Chicago, Leighton allowed almost as many goals (5) as he did in the entire five-game series (7) against Montreal.

 "I'm just going to try not to think about what happened," Leighton said after Sunday's practice at the United Center.